panyongxu1002/eco-friendly-floating-bottle/README.md

 Meanwhile, our product is highly compatible with the gas fee proxy feature.
 For example, for instant messaging products similar to WeChat, the gas fee proxy feature allows users to send each message without paying a fee, greatly reducing the psychological burden on users and increasing the stickiness and usage of the product.
 The combination of our product and the gas fee proxy feature provides users with a more convenient, cost-effective experience, helping to attract more users and promote the development and growth of the product.

 ### 3. Random Number
 By utilizing on-chain random number generation, our product can achieve the random generation of fund rewards without relying on offline oracles.
-This feature not only provides higher security and reliability for our product but also greatly reduces operational costs and complexity.
+This feature not only provides higher security and reliability for our product but also greatly reduces operational costs and complexity. -->

-# Synergy and Contribution to Aptos
+# Synergy and Contribution to Morph

-1. Aptos lacks projects in the environmental economy and social fields, so EFFB can fill this gap and provide unique value.
+1. Morph lacks projects in the environmental economy and social fields, so EFFB can fill this gap and provide unique value.
-2. EFFB will bring different types of users into the Aptos ecosystem, expanding and enriching the Aptos community.
+2. EFFB will bring different types of users into the Morph ecosystem, expanding and enriching the Morph community.
 3. Through internal and external token economic design, EFFB will enable social users, not just speculators, to truly earn income and surpass Ponzi schemes.
-This is consistent with Aptos' goal of building practicality and value.
+This is consistent with Morph' goal of building practicality and value.
-4. EFFB will fully utilize Aptos' high performance, scalability, and AI capabilities to seamlessly integrate our AI models, enabling worldwide environmental promotion and obtaining weather data of users' locations through oracles.
+4. EFFB will fully utilize Morph' high performance, scalability, and AI capabilities to seamlessly integrate our AI models, enabling worldwide environmental promotion and obtaining weather data of users' locations through oracles.
-5. By focusing on the community, EFFB will introduce a deeply invested and engaged user base, further increasing activities and transactions on Aptos.
+5. By focusing on the community, EFFB will introduce a deeply invested and engaged user base, further increasing activities and transactions on Morph.
-6. EFFB's social and transparent approach will showcase the advantages of blockchain to new user groups, serving as a gateway for mainstream consumers to experience the advantages of Aptos firsthand.
+6. EFFB's social and transparent approach will showcase the advantages of blockchain to new user groups, serving as a gateway for mainstream consumers to experience the advantages of Morph firsthand.
-7. As a community-driven social innovation model for environmental protection storytelling, EFFB will focus on introducing new use cases, demonstrating Aptos' versatility and ability to support next-generation applications.
+7. As a community-driven social innovation model for environmental protection storytelling, EFFB will focus on introducing new use cases, demonstrating Morph' versatility and ability to support next-generation applications.

 # Eco Friendly Floating Bottle Gameplay